libsemigroups/libsemigroups.github.io/content/en/gsoc.md

 states that every subgroup of a free group has a basis.
-For finitely generated subgroups, there exist rather constructive proofs, which lead to algorithms for computing the basis explicitly, in the same way that Gaussian elimination can be used to can be used to find the basis for a vector space.
+For finitely generated subgroups, there exist rather constructive proofs, which lead to algorithms for computing the basis explicitly, in the same way that Gaussian elimination can be used to find the basis for a vector space.
 The goal of this project would be to implement an algorithm for finding the free basis of a finitely generated subgroup of a free group.